The Truce: Plot

 When they arrive the Red Army is shocked by the state of the people in the camp and they provide basic medical aid.
 All remaining inmates are taken to a hospital in the main camp.

-After the protagonist has regained some strength, he starts a long journey.
-First to Kraków, then to Katowice where he stays for some time and works as a pharmaceutic assistant.
+After the protagonist has regained some strength, he starts a long journey, first to Kraków, then to Katowice where he stays for some time and works as a pharmaceutic assistant.

 The journey continues after weeks eastwards to Tarnów, Rzeszów, Przemyśl and into Ukraine: Lviv, Ternopil, Proskurov, Zhmerynka.
-The plan was to go south to Odessa but instead he had to take the train northwards and arrives at Slutsk (Belarus).
+The plan was to go south to Odesa but instead he had to take the train northwards and arrives at Slutsk (Belarus).
 From there he walks and rides in a horse cart to Starye Dorogi where he lives inside Krasny Dom ("Red House") and works as a medical assistant.

 Then, after weeks, a Russian Marshal, Semyon Timoshenko, came to the displaced persons camp and declared that they can make their way back home now.
 By train the journey continues southwards and then westwards: Hungary, Slovakia, Austria and Germany.
-After 35 days of travel since leaving Krasny Dom he arrives in his home town Turin, which he had last seen 20 months ago.
+After 35 days of travel since leaving Krasny Dom he arrives in his home town Turin, which he had last seen 20 months before.

-Adaptions
+Adaptations

-This book was adapted as a screenplay by Tonino Guerra for a film directed by Francesco Rosi, also titled The Truce (1997).
+The book was adapted by Tonino Guerra for a film directed by Francesco Rosi, also titled The Truce (1997).